 \section{Abstract}

 From environmental sciences to finance, there is a growing demand for methods that can assess the risks of extreme events beyond those observed in available data.
-Extrapolating extreme events beyond the range of the data is not obvious and requires advanced tools based on extreme value theory.
+Extrapolating extreme events beyond the range of the data is not obvious.
 Risk assessments are often further complicated by the need to account for multiple variables simultaneously.
-Extreme value theory provides very important tools for the analysis of multivariate or spatial extreme events, but these are not easily accessible to professionals without appropriate expertise.
-This article provides a minimal background on multivariate and spatial extremes and gives simple yet thorough instructions to analyse high-dimensional extremes using the \proglang{R} package \pkg{ExtremalDep}.
+Extreme value theory provides important tools for the analysis of multivariate or spatial extreme events, but these are not easily accessible to professionals without appropriate expertise.
+This article provides a minimal background on multivariate and spatial extremes and gives simple yet thorough instructions on how to analyse them using the \proglang{R} package \pkg{ExtremalDep}.
 After briefly introducing the statistical methodologies, we focus on road testing the package's toolbox through several real-world applications.

 \emph{Keywords:} Angular measure, Air pollution, Environmental data analysis, Exchange rates, Extremal coefficient, Extreme sets, Heat Waves, Max-stable processes, Multivariate generalized extreme-value distribution, Pickands dependence function, Quantile regions